 About Our Berea, Kentucky Hotel

-Boone Tavern is owned by Berea College; its students make up about 50% of our staff.
+Boone Tavern is owned by Berea College, and its students are a vital part of our staff.
 Part of Berea College’s requirements is that students are required to work at least ten hours per week at any one of the 140+ college departments and work areas across campus.
 Boone Tavern is one of these establishments.
 Students earn money for books, room, and board at the College – but pay no tuition – thanks to the generosity of donors who support Berea College's mission of providing a high-quality education for students primarily from Appalachia who have high academic potential and limited financial resources.

 Parking, Biking, and Fitness at Boone Tavern: